zarthur/CSCC-Android-Mobile-Applications-Notes/week_06/readme.md

 `android.R.layout.simple_list_item_1` as the layout to be inflated; this comes from the Android standard library.

-Next, we have to connect *ContactActivity* and the *RecyclerView*.
-To do this, we'll add a method to *AddressBookFragment* that creates an instance of *AddressBook*, uses it to create an instance of *ContactAdapter*, and calls the *RecyclerView*'s *setAdapter()* method.
+Next, we have to connect *ContactAdapter* and the *RecyclerView*.
+To do this, we'll add a method to *AddressBookFragment* that gets an instance of *AddressBook*, uses it to create an instance of *ContactAdapter*, and calls the *RecyclerView*'s *setAdapter()* method.
 We'll call this new method before returning **view** in *onCreateView()*.